A must read... Gr8 insight into different typefaces.

 Few basic concepts which I thought will be of help to review.

-is important to strong colour scheme because it is the primary criterion by which a reader or viewer will assess the work.
+Saturation is important to strong colour scheme because it is the primary criterion by which a reader or viewer will assess the work.
 Stronger saturations call for a much louder voice, where desaturated schemes lend themselves to a much lighter touch.

-of course, pertains to how the colours "jump" from the page.
+Visibility, of course, pertains to how the colours "jump" from the page.
 It is important to note that not all colours need to do this; they can be as transparent as you wish.
 At the same time, if you place a premium on visibility the choice of colour must be evident to the viewer, or the implied message is lost.

-refers to the levels of colour utilized in a scheme: in each swatch combination, there are three colours.
+Hierarchy refers to the levels of colour utilized in a scheme: in each swatch combination, there are three colours.

 The first is the primary colour, used in major washing of objects and blocks to give the first "punch."